tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What can we expect?** Several hundred threads on */r/dota2/new/* justifying, decrying, and celebrating every minute-to-minute moment during EG matches.

-How are they going to do in the tournament?
+Oh, how are they going to do in the tournament?
 Hell if I know.

 **How to sound smart talking about EG** "Did you know that Puppey has competed in every single TI?
 Yeah competed."